BrianInGermany/americansingermany/README.md

 ## Welcome Americans and Friends!

-**Go to <a href="http://join.americansingermany.club">http://join.americansingermany.club</a> to socialize with fellow Amis in our active online community!**
+**Go to <a href="http://join.americansingermany.club">http://join.americansingermany.club</a> _on a computer_ to socialize with fellow Amis in our active online community (once you create an account on the computer, you can login on mobile)!**

 We're currently a "klein aber fein" collection of around 130 folks organized on Slack, growing by the day.
 Our members from across the country post on a variety of expat-related topics in our main chat, as well as our many channels for topics and locations.